Shubhampenti/ThinkBridge/Day6/Session1/README.md

 # Session 1 – Basic HTML Layout

 ## Overview
-In this session, we created the basic HTML structure of the **Keywords Explorer** app.
+In this session, I created the basic HTML structure of the **Keywords Explorer** app.

 ## Files
 - `index.html`